Skip to content

 Equity

 Owner’s stake — contributions, distributions, retained earnings.
-Often the most misclassified accounts in DIY files; gets the balance sheet wrong fast.
+Often the most misclassified accounts in DIY files; an owner draw booked as expense gets both the profit and the balance sheet wrong fast, and complicates the tax return.

 04